- GW Home

 Samuel Goldman, Department of Political Science, holds a PhD in political science from Harvard University.
 His areas of expertise include political philosophy, religion and politics, political theology, and history of conservative political thought.
 Goldman comes to GW from Princeton University, where he was a lecturer in religion.

-Feifang Hu, Department of Statistics, earned her PhD in statistics at the University of British Columbia in Vancouver.
-Her research focuses on statistical issues in personalized medicine, bioinformatics, biostatistics, and financial econometrics.
+Feifang Hu, Department of Statistics, earned his PhD in statistics at the University of British Columbia in Vancouver.
+His research focuses on statistical issues in personalized medicine, bioinformatics, biostatistics, and financial econometrics.
 Hu has been awarded the Career Award from the National Science Foundation and served as a fellow at the Institute of Mathematical Statistics and American Statistical Association.

 Dwight Kravitz, Department of Psychology, received his PhD in psychology from Carnegie Mellon University.
 His interests include behavioral brain research, cerebral cortex frontiers, attention, perception, and performance, and schizophrenia.
 Before joining GW, Kravitz was a research fellow at the National Institute of Mental Health.